Pratiksha1661/OIBSIP/README.md

 ├── css/
 │   ├── styles.css      # CSS file for styling
 │   └── (other CSS files if necessary)
 │
-├── js/                 # Directory for JavaScript files (if used) │   └── script.js       # JavaScript file for interactivity (optional)
-│
 ├── images/             # Directory for images used in the landing page │